pierd/pierd.github.io/_posts/2019-03-23-hunter-s-thompson-the-great-shark-hunt.md

 ---

 > More or less... and this qualifier is the essence of what, for no particular reason, I've decided to call Gonzo Journalism.
-It is a style of "reporting" based on William Faulkner's idea that the best fiction is far more _true_ than any kind of journalism - and the best journalists have always known this.
+It is a style of "reporting" based on William Faulkner's idea that the best fiction is far more _true_ than any kind of journalism - and the best journalists have always known this.<br/>
 > Which is not to say that Fiction is necessarily "more true" than Journalism - or vice versa - but that both "fiction" and "journalism" are artificial categories; and that both forms, at their best, are only two different means to the same end.
 This is getting pretty heavy... so I should cut back and explain, at this point, that _Fear & Loathing in Las Vegas_ is a _failed experiment_ in Gonzo Journalism.
 My idea was to buy a fat notebook and record the whole thing, _as it happened_, then send in the notebook for publication - without editing.
 That way, I felt, the eye & mind of the journalist would be functioning as a camera.
 The writing would be selective & necessarily interpretive - but once the image was written, the words would be final; in the same way that a Cartier-Bresson photograph is always (he says) the full-frame negative.
-No alterations in the darkroom, no cutting or cropping, no spotting... no editing.
+No alterations in the darkroom, no cutting or cropping, no spotting... no editing.<br/>
 > But this is a hard thing to do, and in the end I found myself imposing an essentially fictional framework on what began as a piece of straight/crazy journalism.
 True Gonzo reporting needs the talents of master journalist, the eye of an artist/photograper and the heavy balls of an actor.
 Because the writer _must_ be a participant in the scene, while he's writing it - or at least taping it, or even sketching it.
 Or all three.
 Probably the closest analogy to the ideal would be a film director/producer who writes his own scripts, does his own camera work and somehow manages to film himself in action, as the protagonist or at least a main character.
 > - *Jacket Copy for Fear & Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream*